Skip Breadcrumb Links

 Developmental Services Ontario (DSO) - The DSO helps adults with developmental disabilities connect to services and supports in their communities.

 Disability Award - This program provides injured Canadian Armed Forces members or Veterans with a tax-free award for an injury or illness resulting from military service.
+If you are approved for a Disability Award, you may have flexible payment options.

 Employment Insurance (EI) Sickness Benefit - This EI program offers temporary financial assistance by providing sickness benefits to people unable to work because of sickness, injury, or quarantine.